TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/makefile_build.md

 - You can also build a example by going to the example folder where the makefile is located and simply type one of below,
     \code
     cd ${SDK_INSTALL_PATH}/examples/hello_world/{board}/r5fss0-0_freertos/ti-arm-clang
-    gmake -s all PROFILE={debug or release}   # Build the example gmake -s clean PROFILE={debug or release} # Clean the example gmake -s syscfg-gui                       # Launch SysConfig GUI for the example
+    make -s all PROFILE={debug or release}   # Build the example make -s clean PROFILE={debug or release} # Clean the example make -s syscfg-gui                       # Launch SysConfig GUI for the example
     \endcode

-- In general, explore the commands and options listed under `gmake -s help`
+- In general, explore the commands and options listed under `make -s help`